ethereum-optimism/optimism-tutorial/getting-started/README.md

 To access any Ethereum type network you need an endpoint.
 We recommend you get one from [Alchemy, our preferred provider](https://www.alchemy.com/).

-If you prefer, we have [other providers too](https://community.optimism.io/docs/useful-tools/providers/).
+Alternatively, we have [other great providers](https://community.optimism.io/docs/useful-tools/providers/) that support our networks.